Dr. Crumbley's Supporting Kinship Caregivers Training Series

-The Annie E. Casey Foundation’s recently released a five-part video training series for professionals entitled, “Engaging Kinship Caregivers: Managing Risk Factors in Kinship Care” and a four–part series for caregivers entitled “Coping with the Unique Challenges of Kinship Care” featuring Dr. Joseph Crumbley.
-Each video training series includes a discussion guide to help program directors, supervisors and trainers lead group sessions to deepen the learning experience
+Training series one and two were produced by The Annie E. Casey Foundation’.
+Series one is geared towards professionals and is entitled, “Engaging Kinship Caregivers: Managing Risk Factors in Kinship Care”.
+Series two is geared towards caregivers and is entitled “Coping with the Unique Challenges of Kinship Care”.
+Each includes a discussion guide to help program directors, supervisors and trainers lead group sessions to deepen the learning experience.

 MODULE 1: GUILT

 This module explores how to manage the understandable feelings of guilt that relative caregivers may experience as a result of changing family dynamics and loyalties

 MODULE 2: LOSS AND AMBIVALENCE

 This module explores how kinship care creates interruptions of the caregiver’s plans, priorities, space and privacy and how these can contribute to feelings of loss and ambivalence for the relative caregiver.
 It is critical to understand how these feelings can become risk factors to permanency planning.

 This module explores projection and transference, which are psychological terms about unconscious processes where we redirect our emotions from one person to another.
 They are frequently observed in families and are not inherently bad.
 But, they can become a risk factor in kinship care when negative feelings about the birth parents are transferred to the child in care, leading to “re-creating the monster” and “self-fulfilling prophecies.”